-PCI/PCI-X and PCIe based I/O sub-systems are sited in the administrative controller server and rack leader controller systems used with the system IRUs.
-These are the primary configurable I/O system interfaces for the Altix ICE 8200 systems.
-See the particular server's user guide for information on installing optional I/O cards or other components.
+PCIe based I/O sub-systems are sited in the administrative controller server, rack leader controller and service node systems used with the IRUs.
+These are the primary configurable I/O system interfaces for the Altix ICE 8400 systems.
+See the particular server's user guide for detailed information on installing optional I/O cards or other components.